-“Records management allows a company to meet legal retention requirements with regard to its corporate documents and records, thereby avoiding fines, jail time, unsuccessful audits and all sorts of other problems, from simple record organization to legal discovery.
+Records management allows a company to meet legal retention requirements with regard to its corporate documents and records, thereby avoiding fines, jail time, unsuccessful audits and all sorts of other problems, from simple record organization to legal discovery.

-Smart records management solutions are easily configurable and provide customers with the ability to meet compliance or records retention requirements at a fraction of the time, cost and risk of manual methods.
+Smart records management solutions are easily configurable.
+They provide customers with the ability to meet compliance or records retention requirements at a fraction of the time, cost and risk of manual methods.

-How records management works
+How records management software benefits your team

-“Since so much of the records management function is invisible,” says Alber, “business users can focus on their primary job, not retention requirements.
-For example, an HR generalist doesn’t have to remember how long to keep a W-4 Form after an employee has been separated.
-He can focus on finding and retaining talent.”
+- Employees can focus on work that moves the company forward.
+Since so much of the records management function is invisible, business users can focus on their primary job, not retention requirements.
+For example, an HR generalist doesn’t have to remember how long to keep a W-4 form after an employee has been separated.
+He can focus on finding and retaining talent.

-“There’s just something about knowing that records are properly managed that helps everyone sleep better at night.
+There’s just something about knowing that records are properly managed that helps everyone sleep better at night.

 How a records management solution works

 OnBase by Hyland’s records management solution uses pre-defined rules to “fully automate” the process, from record declaration through final disposition.